What Are the Odds? The Earth's Improbable Journey Through Time

 A new study, released in October 2015, indicates that the meteor touched off a massive earthquake, close to 11.3 - 14.4 on the Richter Scale.
 The shaking was violent throughout the earth, setting loose a chain of reactions that affected the Deccan highlands in India.

 Scientists know that a large volcanic phenomenon was happening in India, spreading lava across the Deccan Traps around the same time the object hit.
-The recent dating of rock formations show the lava flow began before the impact.
+The recent dating of rock formations shows the lava flow began before the impact.
 The Washington Post, citing the study, reports the asteroid or comet didn’t initially cause the eruption, but could have intensified it.

 The combination of sulfurous gas and dust, paired with the impact, created a massive climate change as the sun’s rays were blanketed out.